A

 Daphne Colon

-Director of Candidate Services
+Senior Director of Product

 Vincent Fabrizi

-Director of IT Infrastructure
+Director of Infrastructure

-Vincent Fabrizi is Director of IT Infrastructure for the NYC Campaign Finance Board (CFB).
+Vincent Fabrizi is Director of Infrastructure for the NYC Campaign Finance Board (CFB).
 Through collaboration with executive management and other unit and division leaders, Mr. Fabrizi works to develop, implement, and maintain the CFB’s Network and IT Infrastructure.

 Prior to working at CFB, Mr. Fabrizi was Information Technology Manager at National Bank of Canada responsible for the development of the technology architecture, infrastructure planning and engineering.
 Mr. Fabrizi has certifications in Microsoft Certified Systems Engineer (MCSE), Microsoft Exchange 2010, FS-ISAC Cyber-Range Business Email Compromise, A+, IT Information Library Foundations Certification (ITIL), VMWARE V5.0, and FINRA Series 99.